Translating nutrition research into a scroll-driven, digital narrative about malnutrition

 Individuals and families seeking help must navigate a confusing landscape of medical jargon and limited, superficial online content.
 As a result, many people struggle to recognize the severity of the illness, delaying care and deepening emotional and informational isolation.

-Communicating the scientific and biological consequences of malnutrition in a way that feels less intimidating
+Communicating malnutrition in a way that feels less intimidating

 For this prototype of We Are What We Eat, we focused on malnutrition.
 Clear narratives and supportive visuals break down complex biology and physiology and help people and their families feel more confident navigating care and recovery.